egberts/egberts.github.io-src/content/articles/firefox-jsshell-debugging.md

       REGS.sp[-2] = REGS.sp[-1];
 ```

-But it is harder to insert a breakpoint at the main loop of the JS inteprefer (as denoted by ``.
+But it is harder to insert a breakpoint at the main loop of the JS interpreter (as denoted by ``.

 Some IR code can be had by using the `--dump-bytecode` or `-D` CLI option: